snowkoan/pipetool/README.md

 # pipetool

 This is a quick-and-dirty tool to execute a couple of simple workflows on a named pipe.

-I used codex 5.1 to write the entire thing.
+Written by codex 5.1

 # usage